feiyangfan/about-me/README.md

 ## How to use
-My website is hosted on heroku, [Link](https://ffy-modular-personal-website.herokuapp.com/)
+Website built with this tool is hosted on heroku, [Link](https://ffy-modular-personal-website.herokuapp.com/)

 **Login, protected routes Demo**
 <img src="./readme-assets/login_demo.gif" alt="demo">